bkbnio/kompendium/README.md

 Should you need to, custom route handlers can be registered via the `Kompendium.addCustomRouteHandler` function.

-The method declaration is a bit gross, so lets dig in to what is happening.
+The handler signature is as follows

 ```kotlin
 fun <T : RouteSelector> addCustomRouteHandler(